MarkusJegstrup/HybridHoney/README.md

 Can either be run locally or on a virtual machine, certain features that has to do with permissions, user creation only works by setting it with setup script.

+With
+Generally clone the project and run the commands in the HybridHoney folder

 For local deployment:
 ```bash
 ~$ # Install requirements